pg020196/eNet2MQTT/enet2mqtt/README.md

-# enet2mqtt
+# eNet2MQTT
-Bridge between  Gira Mobile Gate and MQTT
+Bridge between Gira Mobile Gate and MQTT.
+Can be run as node app or used as addon for Home Assistant.

-Still under development.
-Original code from: https://github.com/andersgel/enet2mqtt

-Requires nodejs
-Requires node-enet-api
+Requires nodeJS

-run `npm install https://github.com/JulianBX/node-enet-api` to install required dependecies and `node index.js` so start.
+run `npm install` to install required dependencies and `node index.js` so start.